vojtechkral/bard/doc/book/install.md

 - Docker: [`vojtechkral/bard`](https://hub.docker.com/repository/docker/vojtechkral/bard)

 To build PDFs, a TeX distribution is needed.
 Please consult your distribution package repository for the appropriate package.
-The default bard template typically requires an extended TeXLive package such as `texlive-xetex` on Ubuntu, `texlive-latexextra` on Arch or `texlive-scheme-medium` on Fedora.
+The default Bard template typically requires an extended TeXLive package such as `texlive-xetex` on Ubuntu, `texlive-latexextra` on Arch or `texlive-scheme-medium` on Fedora.

-Alternatively you can install the [Tectonic](https://tectonic-typesetting.github.io/) engine.
+Alternatively, you can install the [Tectonic](https://tectonic-typesetting.github.io/) engine.

 See the [TeX Configuration](./tex.md) chapter for how to configure TeX use.